 Husky Guide for Returning to the Workplace

 Michigan Tech is planning for the return of students, faculty, and staff to campus in fall 2020.
 Our return to campus is based on values that are strong in Huskies and in the region—community and accountability, with a respect for individual choice.
-The return to campus is being managed by the MTU Flex Task Force in accordance with state guidelines.
+The return to campus is being managed by the MTU Flex Task Force in accordance with state guidelines and health and safety levels have been defined.

 The primary goals for Michigan Tech's response to the COVID-19 pandemic are to protect public health and continue the institution's vital missions of education and research.
 Our knowledge and understanding of COVID-19 continues to evolve, and our policies and plans will be updated where appropriate as more information becomes available.